pqcryptotw/mceliece-arm-m4/README.md

 # Classic McEliece implementation for ARM-Cortex M4

-This is an implementation of Classic McEliece KEM based on the work of `` M.-S. Chen and T. Chou, Classic McEliece on the ARM Cortex-M4, To appear, TCHES-2021-3 ''.
+This is an implementation of Classic McEliece based on the CHES 2021 paper ``Classic McEliece on the ARM Cortex-M4''.

+## Authors

+Ming-Shing Chen, Tung Chou

 ## Licence